所屬分類:報告與見解發佈時間:2026-03-06

 Selection of Key Performance Indicators (KPIs) Assessment:

-o Measurability, verifiability and benchmark ability: We assess whether KPIs are ( i ) measurable, i.e. whether they can be assessed quantitatively; (ii) verifiable, i.e. whether they have been externally verified or can be externally verified by a qualified third-party reviewer Verified; and (iii) Benchmarkable, i.e. they rely on external references or can be benchmarked against recognized reporting frameworks.
+2. Measurability, verifiability and benchmark ability: We assess whether KPIs are (i) measurable, i.e. whether they can be assessed quantitatively; (ii) verifiable, i.e. whether they have been externally verified or can be externally verified by a qualified third-party reviewer; and (iii) Benchmarkable, i.e. they rely on external references or can be benchmarked against recognized reporting frameworks.

-o Relevance and materiality: We typically assess the soundness of disclosures made by an issuer to demonstrate whether selected KPIs are relevant, core and material to the issuer’s business strategy and sustainability challenges.
-Demonstrating KPIs that reflect significant sustainability challenges in the issuer's industry and are aligned with industry standards, priorities and goals will positively impact the score.
+3. Relevance and materiality: We typically assess the soundness of disclosures made by an issuer/borrower to demonstrate whether selected KPIs are relevant, core and material to the issuer’s business strategy and sustainability challenges.
+Demonstrating KPIs that reflect significant sustainability challenges in the issuer/borrower’s industry and are aligned with industry standards, priorities and goals will positively impact the score.

 Calibration of Sustainability Performance Targets (SPTs) Assessment:

-o Challenge: We assess the alignment of SPTs with the issuer’s sustainability goals.
-SPTs that are aligned with the objectives communicated by the issuer's sustainability strategy or achieve sustainability targets within a defined time frame will have a positive impact in our assessment.
-Targets that appear less challenging than the issuer's industry average or its peers will have a negative impact on our assessment.
+1. Challenge: We assess the alignment of SPTs with the issuer/borrower’s sustainability goals.
+SPTs that are aligned with the objectives communicated by the issuer/borrower's sustainability strategy or achieve sustainability targets within a defined time frame will have a positive impact in our assessment.

 Instrument Characteristics Assessment:

-o Financial impact: We look at what is typical in different markets.
+2. Financial impact: We look at what is typical in different markets.
 The same applies when it comes to different types of financial impacts, such as basis point hikes or principal premiums.
-The greater the impact on a company’s financing costs or instrument structure, the greater the incentive to hit targets, which increases the value of key performance indicators in our assessment.
+The greater the impact on a company's financing costs or tool structure, the greater the incentive to hit targets, which increases the value of key performance indicators in our assessment.

 Reporting Assessment:

-o Reporting transparency: We generally assess the transparency in reporting including disclosure to shareholders, regular and frequent reporting (such as annually and more frequently in the event of triggers), continuous reporting throughout the entire period related to SPT and trigger events, and disclosure to external stakeholders upon the expiration of financial instruments.
+1. Reporting transparency: We generally assess the transparency in reporting including disclosure to shareholders, regular and frequent reporting (such as annually and more frequently in the event of triggers), continuous reporting throughout the entire period related to SPTs and trigger events, and disclosure to external stakeholders upon the expiration of financial instruments.

 Verification Assessment:

-o Validation: We typically assess whether there will be external validation of performance against key performance indicators (KPIs) and sustainability performance targets (SPTs) by a qualified third-party auditor, which we believe would ideally include technical analysis.
+1. Verification: We typically assess whether there will be external verification of performance against KPIs and SPTs by a qualified third-party auditor, which we believe would ideally include technical analysis.
 We also assess the associated impacts and their impact and timing on the financial or structural characteristics of the instrument.

 Appendix